 After completing my PhD about South Australian women's experiences of illegal abortion (before 1970), and almost a decade working and teaching at Flinders and Adelaide University, in 1999 I went to the University of Tasmania in Hobart where I coordinated the Gender Studies program for seven years.
-I have been in the discipline of Women's Studies at Flinders University since 2006.
+I have been in the discipline of Women's & Gender Studies at Flinders University since 2006.

 BA (Flinders, 1979)

 ARC Discovery Project DP170100502 2017-2019: Gender and Sexual Politics: Changing citizenship in Australia since 1969 (with Prof Robert Reynolds, Assoc Prof Michelle Arrow & Dr Leigh Boucher, Dept of Modern History, Poltiics and International Relations, Macquarie University)

 ARC Discovery Project 2005-2007: Reconfiguring inimate life: Gender and sexuality as site of national redefinition in Australia since 1996

 2019 Vice Chancellor's Award for Excellence in Teaching

 2019 South Australian Women's Honour Roll